Dnipro: 2022 Russian invasion of Ukraine

 The Russians first hit Dnipro on 11 March 2022.
 Three air strikes close to a kindergarten and an apartment building killed at least one person.
 On 15 March, Russian missiles hit Dnipro International Airport, destroying the runway and damaging the terminal.
 In the early hours of 6 April, an air strike destroyed an oil depot.
 On 10 April, a Ukrainian government spokesperson said that the airport in Dnipro had been "completely destroyed" as the result of a Russian attack.
 On 15 July, a Russian missile attack killed four people and injured sixteen others in Dnipro.

 As part of the derussification campaign that swept through Ukraine following the February 2022 invasion 110 toponyms in the city were "de-Russified" from February to September 2022.
-The renaming started on 21 April when 31 streets connected to Russia were renamed.
-In May another 20 streets were renamed, followed by 21 more streets and alleys in June 2022.
-According to Dnipro's Mayor Borys Filatov (speaking on 21 September 2022) "this is not the end."
-Among other renamings, the Schmidt Street (the street was originally the Gymnasium Street but it was renamed to Otto Schmidt Street by Soviet authorities in 1934) in the center of Dnipro was renamed to Stepan Bandera Street.
-In May 2022 (also) several outdoor objects related to the USSR were dismantled in Dnipro.
+Between April 2022 and February 2023 a total of 98 streets and alleyways were renamed.
+This included the renaming of a city-center avenue and street after the controversial Ukrainian nationalist and anti-Soviet partisan Stepan Bandera.
 In December 2022 Dnipro removed from the city all monuments to figures of Russian culture and history.
-On 22 February 2023 26 more streets were renamed.
+On 22 February 2023, 26 more streets were renamed.

 Dnipro was hit during the autumn 2022 Russian missile strikes on critical infrastructure.
 On 10 October three civilians were killed.
 On 18 October 2022 Russian missile strikes targeted the energy infrastructure of Dnipro.
 On 17 November 2022 23 people were injured.
 The attacks continued in 2023.
 The most deadly of these attacks being the 14 January 2023 missile strike on an apartment building that killed 40 people, injured 75 and with 46 people reported missing.

+On 7 November 2025 the Dnipro city council introduce a moratorium on the public use of Russian language cultural products "created or reproduced in Russian"; this moratorium was set to end only after the "the complete end of the occupation of the territory of Ukraine."